seb3773/wine_mp3tag/README.md

 Mp3Tag wine installation.

 This is a Mp3Tag (x64+32) installer for linux, with the help of wine :)
+Depending of your cpu architecture, the 64bits or 32bits version will be installed (in a .win64 or .win32 prefix)
 This installer was designed for q4os trinity, but should work on any recent debian based distro (maybe with some adjustements to the .desktop file).

 Instructions: